-Every garage needs a workbench (or two), but choosing the right one isn’t the easiest thing in the world.
-Workbenches are designed to last for decades, so you’re going to have to live with your choice for a long time.
+Every garage needs a workbench (or two), but it can be a challenge to pick the right one.
+Since they’re designed to last for decades, you will have to live with your choice for a long time.

 There are a few things worth considering before you get a workbench for your garage.
-A good workbench is a sizable investment, so it’s important to do your homework ahead of time.
+It’s important to do your homework ahead of time.

 Benefits of Having a Garage Workbench

 The first thing you need to consider is what you can expect to get out of a good garage workbench.
 We believe there are four fundamental advantages to having a workbench installed in your garage:

 - It gives you a proper working space that you can properly tinker around on without disturbing or annoying anyone else.